jjmaldonis/obsidian-audio-notes/README.md

 ## How to Use the Plugin

-Find the .mp3 file you want to take notes on and move it into your vault.
+Find the .mp3 (or .m4a or .m4b) file you want to take notes on and move it into your vault.
 You may want to generate a transcript file to allow <strong>Audio Notes</strong> to automatically insert the transcript of the audio (see below).

 Once your .mp3 file is in your vault, run the command `Create new Audio Note in new file`.
 After you select your mp3 file, create a new note is created with an Audio Note that looks like this: